MusicBraid

 Duganski

-ROCAMBOLE (Korean Purple)
+ROCAMBOLE (Korean Purple) NOT AVAILABLE IN 2024

 This variety is purple in colour with some bulbs more colorful than others.
 8 - 10 cloves per bulb.
 We have been growing it for several years with consistent results.